RedHatInsights/turnpike/docs/index.md

 ----------------------------------

 Turnpike's policy service is based on passing a request through a series of plugins that evaluate the request for conformity with the deployment policies.
-These plugins allows for a great deal of customization and enhancement with minimal code changes.
+These plugins allow for a great deal of customization and enhancement with minimal code changes.

 The plugin chain is configurable in the Flask application using the `PLUGIN_CHAIN`